-Paycor builds HR software for leaders.

-Our Human Capital Management (HCM)

-platform modernizes every aspect of people

-management, from the way you recruit,

-onboard and develop people, to the way you

-pay and retain them.
-But what really sets us

-apart is our focus on business leaders.
-For 30

-years, we've been listening to and partnering

-with leaders, so we know what you need:

-HR technology that saves time, powerful

-analytics that provide actionable insights and

-a Personalized Support Model.
-That's why

-more than 40,000 organizations nationwide

-trust Paycor to help them solve problems and

-achieve their goals.
+Paycor's human capital management (HCM) platform modernizes every aspect of people management from recruiting, onboarding and payroll to career development and retention, but what really sets us apart is our focus on leaders.
+For more than 30 years, we've been listening to and partnering with leaders, so we know what they need: a unified HR platform, easy integration with third party apps, powerful analytics, talent development software, and configurable technology that supports specific industry needs.
+That's why more than 29,000 customers trust Paycor to help them solve problems and achieve their goals.